Faustinette/wedmn/README.md

 prerequisites (Step-3b data load → model → training library → trained checkpoints).
 Training uses the notebook's `skip_existing=True` guard, so once the 3-seed model exists under `$WORK_DIR/Results/` it reloads instead of retraining.

+## How this repository works (execution order)

+Nothing in `core/` or `experiments/` is run directly — `main.py` is the only entry point.
+Every `--experiment` automatically executes the required steps in a fixed order (each at most once):

+1. **core** — base imports → input-file check → dataset build (notebook
+   section 3.b) → split, channels, model architecture, loader (4.1-4.6) →
+   training library (5.1)
+2. **train_config** — hyperparameters and sanity tripwires
+3. **trained** — 3-seed main training; with checkpoints present in `Results/`, models are *reloaded, not retrained*
+4. **experiment-specific prerequisites** where needed (E3-prereq, pooled predictions, CV folds)
+5. **the requested experiment file itself**

+The full file-by-file sequence is documented at the top of `main.py`, and the console prints a banner for every stage and file as it executes.

 ## Repository layout